roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/physical-prototyping/index.md

   </template>
   <template v-slot:body>
     <p>
       High stress levels are increasingly affecting peoples’ daily life.
-To cope with this successfully, people need more awareness of their stress level and guidance on how to reduce it [source].
-Ubiquitous smartphone apps can be helpful [source], but are also found to cause stress [source], whereas drawing can effectively reduce stress [source].
+To cope with this successfully, people need <a href="https://www.researchgate.net/publication/220766070_What's_Your_Current_Stress_Level_Detection_of_Stress_Patterns_from_GSR_Sensor_Data" class="link" target="_blank" rel="noopener">more awareness</a> of their stress level and guidance on how to reduce it.
+Ubiquitous smartphone apps can be <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6614998/" class="link" target="_blank" rel="noopener">helpful</a>, but are also found to <a href="https://pubmed.ncbi.nlm.nih.gov/29673047/" class="link" target="_blank" rel="noopener">cause stress</a>, whereas drawing can effectively <a href="https://www.tandfonline.com/doi/full/10.1080/07421656.2016.1166832" class="link" target="_blank" rel="noopener">reduce stress</a>.
     </p>
   </template>
 </content-section>